Navneet-Suresh/Navneet-Suresh.github.io/README.md

 In the case above the baseurl should be set to "/jekyll-cayman-theme".

 In the case the site sits in the root, you can leave `baseurl` as empty "".

-# Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/pietromenn/jekyll-cayman-theme.

-# Development

-To set up your environment to develop this theme, run `bundle install`.

-You theme is setup just like a normal Jelyll site!
-To test your theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
-This starts a Jekyll server using your theme.
-Add pages, documents, data, etc. like normal to test your theme's contents.
-As you make modifications to your theme and to your content, your site will regenerate and you should see the changes in the browser after a refresh, just like normal.

 # License